HiPhish/neotest-busted/HACKING.rst

 Testing Neotest-Busted
 ######################

-Ironically this plugin cannot be testing using Neotest.
-The pull request `#374`_ needs to be merged first.
+This plugin can be tested using Neotest if everything has been set up correctly.

 Taking a new sample